-Term (also heterose = inequality, heteros = the other) for the pronounced performance of hybrids (Mixed breed) in plant breeding and animal breeding.
-If the observed performance of the first branch generation (F1 = immediate descendants of parental generation) is higher than the average performance of this property in parental generation (parental generation), then one speaks of a (positive to understand) heterosis effect.
-By genetically different purebred breeding lines of parental generation is at a crossing ensures that many alleles (feature variants) are different.
+Term (also heterose = inequality, heteros = the other) for the pronounced performance of hybrids (Mixed breeds) in plant breeding and animal breeding.
+If the observed performance of the first branch generation (F1 = immediate descendants of the parent generation) is higher than the average performance of this property for the parent generation (parent generation), then one speaks of a (positive to understand) heterosis effect.
+By genetically different possible purebred breeding lines of the parental generation in one crossing achieves that many alleles (characteristic variants) are different.

-strongly heterozygous (mixed-breed) living beings have more different heredity than purebred ones.
+strongly heterozygous (Mixed-breed) living beings have more different genes than pure-bred ones.
 They are often resistant against diseases and can better adapt to changing environmental conditions.
-Also, the vine is heterozygous, so crossing between different varieties is usually beneficial.
-On the other hand occur at one selfing (Self-fertilization) negative inbreeding effects.
-In this context, it must be pointed out that, strictly speaking, crosses between varieties of the same species (such as Vitis vinifera) are also considered hybrids to be considered.
-In general parlance, these are not considered or designated as such.
-See also below heterozygosity and blossom,
+The vine is also heterozygous, so a cross between different varieties is usually an advantage.
+On the other hand, kick at one selfing (Self-fertilization) negative inbreeding effects.
+In this context it should be noted that strictly speaking, crosses between varieties of the same species (such as Vitis vinifera) are also considered hybrids are to be considered.
+In general, these are not considered or designated as such.
+See also under heterozygosity and blossom,